In a new one medical study cancer patients were successfully treated with a modified herpes virus.

 Good news for cancer patients: A new cancer therapy that uses a modified herpesvirus to attack tumor cells has shown promise in early clinical trials.
 The drug called RP2 completely liberated a patient Krebs.
 The researchers are confident.

 39-year-old patient Krzysztof Wojkowski from London said the „BBC“that his salivary gland cancer had continued to grow despite many treatments.
-Wojkowski was preparing for the end of his life when he found out about the experimental drug, which was available as part of a Phase 1 safety trial at the Institute of Cancer Research in the UK.
+Wojkowski was preparing for the end of his life when he found out regarding the experimental drug, which was available as part of a Phase 1 safety trial at the Institute of Cancer Research in the UK.
 After taking the drug for a short time, Wojkowski has been cancer-free for two years, as the “BBC” reports.
 Other patients in the study also had their tumors shrink.
 Three out of nine patients who received the study drug alone and seven out of 30 who received a combination treatment benefited from the experimental therapy.

 Further research is needed to classify the drug and its effect on cancer patients.
 However, RP2 seems to help some patients and caused only mild side effects such as fatigue.
 These early results are promising, said Jonathan Zager, a researcher at a Florida state cancer center who was not involved with the study.
 “We will see more studies in the near future.
 I’m excited and certainly not discouraged or skeptical,” Zager told us.